AndrewBudziszek/bitcoin-ticker-esp32/README.md

 # Installation
 Connect your ESP32 board to your computer and open `bitcoinTicker.ino` with the Arduino IDE.

+In `Tools > Board` select `DOIT ESP32 DEVKIT V1`.

+Select the correct port that your ESP32 is plugged into via `Tools > Port`.
+If your board isn't showing up, you might need to install some drivers.
+A Google Search for `ESP32 Drivers` should give you what you need.

 Hit the `Verify` button.
 Install any necessary libraries via `Tools > Manage Libraries`.
 Below is the list of libraries I used in this project.
 You should be able to find them pretty quick by typing these into the search bar.
 All libraries are found in the Arduino Library Manger(`Tools > Manage Libraries`.)
 No special installation is needed outside of their library.

 Libraries Used: